jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 ----

-An `assertion`_ or `assert statement`_ is me telling the computer "DO NOT CONTINUE, IF this statement IS NOT TRUE"
+An `assertion`_ or `assert statement`_ is me telling the computer "DO NOT CONTINUE, IF this statement IS FALSE"

 I use assertions_ when making a program_ to make sure something is :ref:`True<test_what_is_true>` before the computer can continue running the program.